Devolution (Brooks novel): Reactions

 Kirkus Reviews was positive, calling the book "a tasty, if not always tasteful, tale of supernatural mayhem".
-Publishers Weekly and Library Journal also had positive reviews, saying Brooks "packs his plot with action, information, and atmosphere, and captures both the foibles and the heroism of his characters", and that it was a "creative and well-executed conceit" that would also appeal to "those who appreciate nonfiction survival stories".
+Publishers Weekly and Library Journal also had positive reviews, saying that Brooks "packs his plot with action, information, and atmosphere, and captures both the foibles and the heroism of his characters", and that it was a "creative and well-executed conceit" that would also appeal to "those who appreciate nonfiction survival stories".
 The Washington Post was negative, with the review titled "A great Bigfoot novel may be lurking out there.
-Max Brooks's 'Devolution' isn't it."
-USA Today gave it a mixed review, saying it was "ambitious mishmash of individually interesting pieces.
-Not quite sharp enough for compelling satire, a little too sneering for effective horror, it will find plenty of readers among devotees of Brooks, but will be a miss for most general readers."
+Max Brooks's Devolution isn't it".
+USA Today gave it a mixed review, saying that it was an "ambitious mishmash of individually interesting pieces.
+Not quite sharp enough for compelling satire, a little too sneering for effective horror, it will find plenty of readers among devotees of Brooks, but will be a miss for most general readers".
 American gun enthusiast and self-defense instructor Massad Ayoob reviewed the book, concluding that it presented a good case for firearms ownership.

 Audiobook

 An audiobook version of Devolution was produced by Penguin Random House Audio.
-Like the audiobook version of his previous novel, World War Z, Brooks voices the main interviewer while other characters are voiced by a full cast.
+Like the audiobook version of his previous novel, World War Z, Brooks voices the main interviewer, while other characters are voiced by a full cast.